mekongGOOD/odc-hrok-api/README.md

   `~/rhok$ git clone https://github.com/mekongGOOD/odc-hrok-api`

-4. Configure the database settings in models/indexj.js:
+4. Configure the database settings in models/index.js so that it is suitable for the environment:

+  `var db = 'odc';
+  var userName = 'test';
+  var password = 'test';`

-4. Run the server:
+5. Run the server:

   `~/rhok/odc-hrok-api$ nodejs odc.js
   restify listening at http://0.0.0.0:9090`

-5. Test out the webservice!
+6. Test out the webservice!
 To retrieve the census 2008 data (by district) use the following URL:

   `http://localhost:9090/census/2008/districts`